FAIRiCUBE/uc3-drosophola-genetics/projects/WormPickerOOP/README.md

 The Worm Picker is being developed utilizing the OGC Web Coverage Service (WCS), enabling dynamic access to the data being stored on the FAIRiCUBE rasdaman instance.
 This software will be made available in different forms:
 - Web GUI: enables the user to interactively specify both the spatial location and the relevant gridded resources for which to return data;
 - Python Library: enables integration of the Worm Picker functionality within python scripts;
-- R Library: enables integration of the Worm Picker functionality within R scripts.

 This code has been developed within UC3 of FAIRiCUBE the Project.

 Currently the OGC WCS Service used is provided by rasdaman (https://ows.rasdaman.org/rasdaman/ows#/services).
 The FAIRiCUBE specific WCS is accessable via: https://fairicube.rasdaman.com/rasdaman/ows#/services

-The main workflow established is executed by several python scripts manually, documented compact in a [main file](main.sh) with execution code, further explanation and backround can be read under [Workflow](#workflow).
+The main workflow established is executed by several python scripts manually, documented compact in a [main file](example_use/main.py) with execution code, further explanation and backround can be read under [Workflow](#workflow).